siam-ukie/siam-ukie.github.io/content/annual_meetings.md

 The 29th Annual Meeting of the SIAM UKIE Section will be hosted at the Rutherford Appleton Laboratory in Didcot on **11 April 2025**.

-Further information and a list of invited speakers will be available in due course.
+Local information and a provisional schedule are available on the [Annual Meeting's Website](https://www.numerical.rl.ac.uk/events/siam-ukie-annual-meeting-2025/).

 ## Previous Annual Meetings